invisiblepancake/ai-starter/content/colorful-arms/README.md

 In the code example below, we show you the variable `randomColor` which stores a random color each time we use it.

-- Create a function that applies the random color to both arms by changing their `backgroundColor`every time the function is called.
+- Create a function that applies **the same random color** to both arms by changing their `backgroundColor` every time the function is called.
 - Then add an `event listener` on `click event` for the button with ID `arm-color`.

 ### Code Example: